lanky/fabrik/fabrik/docs/README.markdown

 They pass the HTTP_REQUEST object, plus other opional parameters to the specified function.

 * views
 The 'views' module contains 3 separate python modules for manageability.

   + std.py
  contains views for listing and adding systems, plus ISO generation.

   + ajax.py
 functions that receive and send data via AJAX (mostly using JSON format)

   + auth.py
  currently unused authentication functionality

 * forms.py

-form definitions: fields, content, syntax-checking Each form is a separate python class, inheriting from the django Forms library.
 Django form fields do their own validation and input checking.
 Overriding the clean() method allows you to add to this, depending on the logic of your app.

 * utils.py
 custom utility code for reuse in views

 * cobblerweb.py
 an abstraction of some elements of the Cobbler XMLRPC API This includes methods to produce output in a form consumable by django form elements.